More on the Malthusian Worldview

 Famine seems to be the last, the most dreadful resource of nature.
 The power of population is so superior to the power in the earth to produce subsistence for man, that premature death must in some shape or other visit the human race.
 The vices of mankind are active and able ministers of depopulation.
 They are the precursors in the great army of destruction; and often finish the dreadful work themselves.
 But should they fail in this war of extermination, sickly seasons, epidemics, pestilence, and plague, advance in terrific array, and sweep off their thousands and ten thousands.
 Should success be still incomplete, gigantic inevitable famine stalks in the rear, and with one mighty blow levels the population with the food of the world.

-My point here is not criticize the underlying argument, something I have begun to do in previous posts and will pursue further.
+My point here is not to criticize the underlying argument, something I have begun to do in previous posts and will pursue further.
 All I want to show is that there is a worldview here that Malthus hammers in.
-It is a grim world, where human populations always try to ram through a binding constraint, and then are stopped by brute force: by famines, by wars, by extermination, by epidemic diseases and what have you.
+It is a grim world where human populations always try to ram through a binding constraint, and then are stopped by brute force: by famines, by wars, by extermination, by epidemic diseases, and what have you.

 As Malthus announces right in the preface: this is an “obvious truth” that is generally acknowledged.
 His theory apparently only tries to elucidate the exact mechanism.
 So if the arguments are incomplete, unconvincing or simply false, it is maybe only a first stab.
 Something in that direction must be the case.
 Malthus perhaps did not get it perfectly right, but anyway the worldview stands!